Relaxed Bell inequalities as a trade-off relation between measurement dependence and hiddenness: Relaxed Bell inequality

 Our main finding is the following: \begin{Thm} For any local model,

-(as well as the trivial bound $C \le 4$\footnote{ Hence, the inequality can be written as $C \le \min \Bigl[\min[H,3] M + 2,4\Bigr]$.
-We adopt the form \eqref{eq:main} just to avoid this ugly expression. }).
-The inequality is tight in the sense that there is a local model that can attains the equality. \end{Thm} Note that if $M = 0$, this recovers Bell-CHSH inequality, so that \eqref{eq:main} is a generalization of Bell-CHSH inequality giving a tradeoff relation between CHSH quantity, $M$ and $H$.
-Indeed, given a violation of Bell-CHSH inequality, one can estimate the tradeoff between $M$ and $H$: The less hiddenness $H$, the more measurement dependence $M$ is required, and vice versa.
-To clarify the tradeoff relation, suppose that one observes the maximum violation of Bell-CHSH inequality in quantum theory, i.e., the Tsirelson bound $S = 2\sqrt{2}$.
+(as well as the trivial bound\footnote{Hence, the inequality can be written as $C \le \min \Bigl[\min[H,3] M + 2,4\Bigr]$.
+We adopt the form \eqref{eq:main} just to avoid this ugly expression. } $C \le 4$).
+The inequality is tight in the sense that there is a local model that can attains the equality. \end{Thm} Inequality \eqref{eq:main} is a generalization of Bell-CHSH inequality since it recovers the inequality by putting $M =0$ (measurement independence).
+In general, it provides a trade-off relation between CHSH value $C$, measurement dependence $M$ and hiddenness $H$.
+With a given violation of Bell-CHSH inequality ($C >2$), one can estimate the trade-off between $M$ and $H$: The less hiddenness $H$, the more measurement dependence $M$ is required, and vice versa (See Fig.~\ref{fig:TradeoffMH}).
+Suppose, for instance, that we observe the maximum violation of Bell-CHSH inequality in quantum theory, i.e., the Tsirelson bound $C = 2\sqrt{2} \simeq 2.8$.
 Then, for $H \ge 3$, one should give up the measurement independence at least $M = \frac{2}{3}(\sqrt{2}-1) \simeq 0.276$.
-However, the lower the hiddenness, the more the measurement dependence is violated: for $H = 2$, $M \ge \sqrt{2}-1 \simeq 0.414$, for $H = 1$, $M \ge 2(\sqrt{2}-1) \simeq 0.828$ (See Fig.~\ref{fig:TradeoffMH}).
+For $H = 2$, $M$ should be greater than or equal to $\sqrt{2}-1 \simeq 0.414$ and, for $H = 1$, $M \ge 2(\sqrt{2}-1) \simeq 0.828$.

-The tradeoff relation is quite natural: with the violation of Bell inequality, one needs more hiddenness in order to make the violation of measurement dependence as much as small.
-However, it is quite non-trivial that there is an ultimate lower bound for $M$ for any $H$: